 Content scraping is basically when someone takes your content and uses it on their own site (either manually or automatically with a plugin or bot) without giving you attribution or credit.
 This is usually done in hopes of somehow gaining traffic, SEO, or new users.
 This is actually against copyright laws in the United States and some other countries.
 Google also doesn’t condone this and recommends that you should be creating your own unique content.

-Here are a couple examples of scraped content that Google mentions:
+Here are a couple of examples of scraped content that Google mentions:

 - Sites that copy and republish content from other sites without adding any original content or value